abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 ### Initializing Classes (static members)
 - Class initialization - sets default values to all its `static` members, executing inline and static initializer blocks
 - It is initialized **atmost once, and may never get initialized at all** if it is not used anywhere in program
-- JVM controls when the class is "loaded" (another term for class initialization) during runtime, usually its in the order of apperance if classes are not parent-child (second example below - class Z)
+- JVM controls when the class is "loaded" (another term for class initialization) during runtime, usually its in the order of usage if classes are not parent-child (second example below - class Z)

 Rules:
 1. If class X has a parent class Y, then Y is loaded first